Trusted-AI/adversarial-robustness-toolbox/examples/README.md

 Because gradient boosted tree classifier do not provide gradients, the adversarial examples are created with the black-box method Zeroth Order Optimization.

-### InverseGan
+### InverseGAN
-[get_started_inverse_gan.py](get_started_inverse_gan.py) demonstrates a simple example of using InverseGan and Defense ART with TensorFlow v1.x.
+[get_started_inverse_gan.py](get_started_inverse_gan.py) demonstrates a simple example of using InverseGAN and Defense ART with TensorFlow v1.x.

 ### LightGBM
 [get_started_lightgbm.py](get_started_lightgbm.py) demonstrates a simple example of using ART with LightGBM.